 Insurgents, especially the "urban terrorists," play to an audience, the bigger the better.
 This is why insurgents like the Palestine Liberation Organization (PLO), the Lebanese Shiites, the Peruvian "Shining Path" and the Irish Republican Army all execute bloody acts of terrorism and then immediately contact radio stations, television broadcasters and newspapers to claim "responsibility."
+Many insurgents. including the Afghans and the Nicaraguan Sandinistas invite members of the news media of perceived injustice and the inability to seehope for peaceful improvement that causes insurgencies to develop with the emphasis on perceptions.

-Many insurgents, including the Afghans and the Nicaraguan Sandinistas invite members of the news media to join them "in the bush," reporting on their life, activities and dedication to their cause.
+Many insurgents, including the Afghans and the Nicaraguan Sandinistas invite members of the news media to join them 'in the bush', reporting on their life, activities and dedication to their cause.